DavidPal/whitespace-format/README.md

 [![Build, lint and test](https://github.com/DavidPal/whitespace-format/actions/workflows/build.yaml/badge.svg)](https://github.com/DavidPal/whitespace-format/actions/workflows/build.yaml)

-Linter and formatter for source code files and text files.
+Linter and formatter of whitespace in source code files and text files.

-The purpose of this tool is to normalize source code files (e.g., Python, Java, C/C++, JavaScript, Rust, Go, Ruby, etc.) and text files (HTML, CSS, JSON, YAML, CSV, TSV MarkDown, LaTeX) before checking them into a version control system.
+The purpose of this tool is to normalize whitespace in source code files (e.g., Python, Java, C/C++, JavaScript, Rust, Go, Ruby, etc.) and text files (HTML, CSS, JSON, YAML, CSV, TSV MarkDown, LaTeX) before checking them into a version control system.

 The features include:

+* Remove whitespace at the end of each line.
+* Remove empty lines at the end of the file.
+* Remove empty lines at the beginning of the file.
+* Add a new line marker at the end of the file if it is missing.
 * Auto-detection of new line markers (Linux `\n`, Windows `\r\n`, Mac `\r`).
-* Add a new line marker at the end of the file if it is missing.
 * Make new line markers consistent.
-* Remove empty lines at the end of the file.
-* Remove whitespace at the end of each line.
 * Replace tabs with spaces.
 * Remove/replace non-standard whitespace characters.

-The formatting changes are [idempotent](https://en.wikipedia.org/wiki/Idempotence), i.e., running the tool second time (with the same parameters) has no effect.
+The formatting changes are [idempotent](https://en.wikipedia.org/wiki/Idempotence), i.e., running the tool a second time (with the same parameters) has no effect.

 ## Installation